Markram71/Bitwig-Performance-Twister/docs/README.md

 ![HW Instrument configure to send MIDI clock to the Midi Fighter Twister](./resources/sending_Midi_clock_to_MFT.png)

 ### Mode 6 User defined controls
 This mode simply allows to bypass the controller script and allows you to use it for your own Midi Learn mapping.
 When accessing the mode 6 the Midi Figther Twister is set internally to bank four.
 You can also configure the CC message and colors in the `Midifighter Utility`.
-Please keep the midi channels to five and six, respectively.
+Please keep the midi channels to five and six, respectively (as these two channels are directly passed though into Bitwig - as opposed to being routed into the controller script).

 ## OSC Extension
 This script extends the functionality of the Midi Fighter Twister with additional visual feedback.
 This is based on OSC, the Open Sound Protocol.
 This protocol allow to connect an additional device (like a tablet or another computer or phone) with this script and control Bitwig or just visualize what you are controlling the the Midid Fighter Twister.
 By doing this you greatly enhance your workflow, i.e. by using the Midi Fighter Twister with its great encoders and also being able to see what you can control (as the MFT does not have any screens).
 With this functionality you can either